Mechanical Engineering

 EG 323: Thermodynamics

 This course covers the fundamental concepts of temperature, work, and heat.
 Specific topics include the Laws of Thermodynamics, gas laws, entropy, conditions of equilibrium, gas cycles, the Maxwell relations, chemical potential and equilibrium, Gibbs' phase rule, Clapeyron-Clausius equation, kinetic-molecular theory, and the Maxwell-Boltzmann distribution.
-Includes one lab per week.
+This course does not include a lab period.

 EG 341: Computational Analysis